THE GLITCH#

 The cross-domain request was waiting on his desktop when he reached his office.

 David didn’t know who had routed it to him.
-It had come through the interdisciplinary synthesis pipeline – a system Telexa had built to share efficiency models with its external corporate partners.
-Research papers, metrics standards, compliance frameworks.
-The machine pulled from shared libraries and generated cross-domain applications.
+It had come through the interdisciplinary synthesis pipeline — a system Telexa had built to share efficiency models with its external corporate partners, pulling from shared libraries and generating cross-domain applications, which was an elegant idea and a sentence that could describe either a valuable research tool or a machine that assembled weapons out of innocent components depending entirely on what someone had decided it should optimize for.
 David’s role was to review and authorize anything that touched the biomedical vertical.
+He had done this seventeen times.
+The previous sixteen had been straightforward.

 He opened the document.
 It was dense.
 Forty-seven pages of academic citation, mathematical modeling, and application notes spanning three fields he didn’t fully occupy.